n8sb/natebennett.dev/README.md

-# portfolio-gatsby
+# natebennett.dev
-Personal portfolio built in gatsby.js
+Personal portfolio built in gatsby.js and deployed on Netlify